2dom/PxMatrix/README.md

 P2.5 | 160mmx160mm | 64x64 | 1/32
 P3   | 192mmx192mm | 64x64 | 1/32

 Multiple panels may be chained together to build larger displays.
-The driver is Adafruit GFX compatible and currently works with ESP8266, ESP32 and Atmel-based Arduinos (only up to 64x32).
-This readme gives an overview over the library - for a more detailed guide you may consider @witnessmenow's detailed [tutorial](http://www.instructables.com/id/RGB-LED-Matrix-With-an-ESP8266/).
+The driver is Adafruit GFX compatible and is optimized for low pin count.
+It does not require DMA capabilities and works with ESP8266, ESP32 and Atmel-based Arduinos (only up to 64x32).
+If your microcontroller has anought I/O pins and dedicated DMA hardware you may want to consider more optimized libraries such as the [ESP32 I2S library](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA) by mrfaptastic.

+This readme gives an overview over the library - for a more detailed guide check out @witnessmenow's detailed [tutorial](http://www.instructables.com/id/RGB-LED-Matrix-With-an-ESP8266/).

 ## Display structure